droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 If the players ask the Abbot to reunite with the shard of divinity, he hesitates, then asks to feel its warmth.
 If the players direct the orb to move toward the Abbot, he cups his hands around it, then begins to weep with joy, murmuring that it is “beautiful."

-As he does, if any player has a passive Wisdom (Perception) score of 13 or greater, add:
+As he does, if any player succeeds on a DC 22 Perception check, add:

 <div class="description">
 <p>The shroud of shadow curls ever-closer around him, and you realize that it is not a single shadow, but an assembly of countless overlapping, amorphous, indistinct silhouettes.
 They whisper into his ears, their cold, hollow voices echoing into the void.</p>
 </div>

 The Abbot pauses, then recoils, scurrying back and away from the orb with a fearful cry.
-As he does, any player with a passive Wisdom (Perception) score of 14 or greater sees a nearby cloud of mist briefly curl into the shape of a face—a woman’s—before the face is torn apart by swirling shadows.
-A player who saw the face and succeeds on a DC 15 Perception check to Sense Motive discerns that it bore an expression of grief and concern—and appeared to be calling out.
+As he does, any player who succeeds on a DC 22 Perception check sees a nearby cloud of mist briefly curl into the shape of a face—a woman’s—before the face is torn apart by swirling shadows.
+A player who saw the face and succeeds on a DC 24 Perception check to Sense Motive discerns that it bore an expression of grief and concern—and appeared to be calling out.

-A player who asks the Abbot or succeeds in a DC 13 Perception check to Sense Motive learns that the Abbot neither perceives the whispers nor realizes that they’re there.
-A player who approaches the Abbot or who succeeds on a DC 15 Wisdom (Perception) check can make out a few words and phrases from the cacophony of whispers:
+A player who asks the Abbot or succeeds on a DC 22 Perception check to Sense Motive learns that the Abbot neither perceives the whispers nor realizes that they’re there.
+A player who approaches the Abbot or who succeeds on a DC 24 check can make out a few words and phrases from the cacophony of whispers:

 * “The light has abandoned you, as you abandoned it."
 * “Their lies are comforting, but lies nonetheless."